vishvAsa/vedAH_yajuH/taittirIyam/sArasvata-vibhAgaH/saMhitA/sarva-prastutiH/3/2/01_pavamAnagrahatrayam.md

 <details><summary>मानसतरङ्गिणीकृत् - टिप्पनी</summary>

 We hold that the original soma was Ephedra.
 Hence, the original soma was not a hallucinogen sensu stricto.
 However, the exhilaration it produced was mind-altering and conveyed the sense of a divine flight, like that of a soaring raptor.
 This meditation with the above yajuṣ-es provided a primer for that.
 There are three ascents of soma, which correspond to the three main Pavamāna stotra-s, the Bahiṣ-pavamāna, the Mādhyandina and Ārbhava.

-The third incantation features the rare word (hapax?) saghā as the raptor.
-While indological translations render it as "vulture", it is not entirely clear what raptor was originally intended.
-It is evidently derived from the root $\sqrt{}$ sagh, to injure.
 </details>